 top of page

-On June 28, 2025, Budapest witnessed its most striking Pride celebration yet: tens of thousands — by some counts up to 200,000 — gathered in defiance of a government ban to march across the city in a powerful stand for LGBTQ+ rights and democratic freedom.
+On June 28, 2025, Budapest witnessed its most striking Pride celebration yet: tens of thousands—by some counts up to 200,000—gathered in defiance of a government ban to march across the city in a powerful stand for LGBTQ+ rights and democratic freedom.

 A Defiant Flood of Support

-Karácsyon boldly proclaimed in his opening address:
+Karácsony boldly proclaimed in his opening address:

-“Love cannot be banned, no one can be a second‑class citizen in Hungary.”
+“Love cannot be banned; no one can be a second-class citizen in Hungary.”

 “Freedom and love can’t be banned.”
-“None of us are free until everyone is free.”

 Voices from Pride